-- Prof. Dr. Rolf Becker, Faculty of Human Sciences, University of Bern - Dr. Andreas Fischer, Centre for University Continuing Education, University of Bern - Stella Jegher, Amnesty International Switzerland - Prof. Dr. Brigitte Schnegg, Interdisciplinary Centre for Gender Studies, University of Bern - Prof. Dr. Thomas Späth, Faculty of Humanities, University of Bern - Ass.
-Prof. Dr. Judith Wyttenbach, Faculty of Law, University of Bern
+- Dr. Andreas Fischer, Centre for University Continuing Education, University of Bern - Stella Jegher, Amnesty International Switzerland - Dr. Annemarie Sancar, Centre for Peacebuilding, swisspeace - Prof. Dr. Thomas Späth, Faculty of Humanities, University of Bern - Prof. Dr. Doris Wastl-Walter, Faculty of Science, University of Bern - Prof. Dr. Judith Wyttenbach, Faculty of Law, University of Bern

+PROGRAMME COORDINATION

-PROGRAMME COORDINATION Interdisciplinary Centre for Gender Studies, University of Bern
+Interdisciplinary Centre for Gender Studies,

+University of Bern

+INFORMATION

+cas@izfg.unibe.ch

++41 31 631 52 68

+www.izfg.unibe.ch

-INFORMATION cas@izfg.unibe.ch +41 31 631 52 68 www.izfg.unibe.ch The dynamics of globalisation inflict great changes upon our world, transforming political and economic systems and, not least, the norms and values societies live by.
-In the Certificate of Advanced Studies (CAS) Gender, Justice, Globalisation, a team of international experts introduces participants to these complex processes, providing them with adequate tools to analyse these changes from a gender perspective and to integrate their findings into their own professional fields.
+The dynamics of globalisation inflict great changes upon our world, transforming political and economic systems and, not least, the norms and values societies live by.
+In the Certificate of Advanced Studies (CAS) Gender, Justice, Globalisation, a team of international experts introduces participants to these complex but fascinating processes, providing them with adequate tools to analyse changes from a gender perspective and to integrate their findings into their own professional fields.